jmarcosuarez/reactflix/README.md

-# minimal-react-boilerplate
+# reactflix
-Minimal react boilerplate - babel/webpack2, postCSS/css-modules, Jest/Enzyme
+A movie management app with react/redux - babel/webpack2, postCSS/css-modules, Jest/Enzyme
 ## Installation
 `npm install` to install dependencies
 ## Usage
-`npm run dev` to run the development server on **http://localhost:8080 or
+`npm run dev` to run the development server on **http://localhost:8080

+or

 `npm run prod` to run the production server.
 To test it works see **http://localhost:4000

 ## Contributing